-- The lens should be able to take on rough weather and not fail.
+- Good weather-protection.
+The lens should be able to take on rough weather and not fail.

-- It should be backed by a good service network should it fail while on assignment abroad.
+- It should be backed by a robust service network should it fail while on assignment abroad.
 The spare parts required to fix it should be available with reasonable ease.

-- It should be reliable enough to last for many years, and not fail at critical moments.
+- Above all, it should be reliable enough to last for many years, and not fail at critical moments.

 Photographic Style and Final Usage

 Of course, the personal style of individual photographers also plays a crucial factor in the choice of equipment… Is the style of photography more like street photography, or war reportage, or is it something more elaborate with lights, tripod, etc?

 This will mean the difference between a light camera bag, and one that is geared towards the best quality even at the expense of weight.
 All this also determines what lenses the photojournalist will choose.